pixa-pics/SuperJSONatural/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-green)

-JSON yet, lighter & faster with the support of all JS TypedArray!
-It uses a Base64 optimized algorithm...
-And for pack/unpack serialization it use a JSON lookup table on a appended buffer to the json also encoded inside a buffer, up to 5x faster!
+JSON yet, somehow lighter & faster with the support of all JS TypedArray!
+It uses a Base64 optimized algorithm... when you use stringify and parse

+And for pack/unpack usage, it is binary serialization which use a JSON tree and lookup table which refer to a buffer appended to the json also encoded inside a buffer using TextEncoder(), up to 5x faster and somehow significally faster than the trusted CBOR-X while being 3.5x lighter!
+Check the demo ;)

 If you use larger TypedArray than buffer, simply use pack/unpack and work with ArrayBuffer.
 Meanwhile if you can't, the good old stringify/parse function will works fine based on String!